 They can also have protective effects against obesity-related hypertension and a condition where there is an imbalance of cholesterol and triglyceride levels (which is called dyslipidemia).
 Based on this research study alone, it is easy to see that Lion's mane appears to go beyond weight loss to eliminate other risks often associated with high body weight.

-These results suggest that Lion's mane mushroom extracts improve mouse lipid metabolism by modulating metabolic gene expression.
-In particular, Hericium erinaceus activated PPARα receptors, which are known to regulate insulin sensitivity, glucose transport, and lipid metabolism.
-The mushroom could potentially provide similar effects on humans, although the research is limited at the moment.
+The study results suggest that Lion's mane mushroom extracts improve mouse lipid metabolism by modulating metabolic gene expression.
+In particular, Hericium Erinaceus activated PPARα receptors, which regulate insulin sensitivity, glucose transport, and lipid metabolism.
+The mushroom could potentially provide similar effects on humans, although the current human research is limited.